 If you think sleeping all day and staying up all night is solely a teenager (or vampire) trait, you are sadly mistaken!
 Day-night confusion (or day-night reversal) is a common newborn quirk where your little one spends most of their day in dreamland…and their evenings wide awake.
 If your little one has mixed up their days and nights, never fear, I can help flip this upside-down sleep schedule around.
-Hint: What you do with your infant during the day can help your baby sleep at night.
+Hint: What you do with your infant during the day can help them sleep at night.
 So, let’s set your baby up for nighttime success by starting when the sun comes up, shall we?

 Why Babies Get Their Days and Nights Confused

 In the womb there are no clocks, but babies do start to form a sense of time.
 The problem is, they’re mixed up from the beginning!
 Babies are lulled to sleep by movement.
 When the womb is nice jiggly from, say, taking strolls or doing an exercise class, that’s when they like to doze off.
+(It's also why they love rocking bassinets!)
 But when the womb is still and boring (you’re at your desk working or asleep in bed), that’s when they like to play!
 Right away, a baby might get used to being active at night and drowsy during the day…the opposite of our schedule!
 Once a baby is born, these patterns continue…and we perpetuate them.
 By letting a baby sleep all day, naturally, they’ll need to wake to feed several times at night.